4-Week TEFL Course in Chiang Mai, Thailand

 You’ll teach real students

-You’ll complete 6 hours of classroom teaching practice, something employers look for.
+You’ll complete at least 6 hours of classroom teaching practice, something employers look for.

 You’ll get job support during and after the course

-We'll help you find work in Italy or elsewhere.
+We'll help you find work in Thailand or elsewhere.

 What this course qualifies you for - and what it asks of you

-Thailand is one of the most popular destinations in Asia for TEFL teachers.
-With a low cost of living and an abundance of job opportunities, it’s an ideal place to launch your TEFL career.
+Thailand is one of the most established TEFL job markets in Asia and remains a popular destination for new English teachers.
 Whether you stay in Thailand after the course or head elsewhere, this qualification sets you up to teach English around the world.

 Our accredited, 4-week TEFL course includes real teaching practice, expert feedback, and lifetime job support – to help you find work wherever you choose to go.